 Josh Burch, firstname.lastname@example.org, (202) 641-4680

-U.S. House Announces Historic Floor Vote for D.C.
+U.S. House Passes Historic Bill to Grant D.C.
 Statehood

-“For far too long, over 700,000 Americans have been denied full voting rights and representation in Congress,” said Josh Burch, a D.C. resident and volunteer organizer of United for D.C.
+“Over 700,000 Americans have been denied full voting rights and representation in Congress,” said Josh Burch, a D.C. resident and volunteer organizer of United for D.C.
 Statehood.
-“It is time for all senators who believe in the principles of democracy to support D.C. statehood.”
+“It is time for Senators Sinema and McSally to stand up for democracy and support D.C. statehood.”

 Prior to the Trump Administration militarizing the nation’s capital, African-Americans there were already suffering disproportionately from the COVID-19 pandemic.
 Most of those infected in D.C. are people of color, and 75% of those who have died are African-American.